part1zano/bmp085-driver/README.md

 ## How to install
  * Get the FreeBSD source, e.g. `svn co https://svn0.eu.freebsd.org/base/stable/11`
- * Create the appropriate folder in `sys/modules/i2c`: `mkdir sys/modules/i2c/bmp085`
+ * Create the appropriate directory in `sys/modules/i2c`: `mkdir sys/modules/i2c/bmp085`
  * Edit the Makefile appropriately (e.g. change the path) and place it to the created directory
  * Apply the bmp085.patch: `patch -p0 < /path/to/bmp085-driver/bmp085.patch`
  * Apply the dts patch: `patch -p0 < /path/to/rpi-dts.patch`